A ping sweep is a simple method to get a list of live IP addresses on your network. It only returns results for hosts that are turned on and active.

-Unfortunately, knowledge of which ports are open is a security weakness and so some system administrators block their gateway device from sending ICMP each responses in order to reduce the risks created by port scans.
+Unfortunately, knowledge of which ports are open is a security weakness and so some system administrators block their gateway device from sending ICMP each response in order to reduce the risks created by port scans.

 Many operating systems prevent access to ICMP functionality to users who don’t have admin privileges.
-In these cases, it is common to use a higher level version of the ICMP echo request, by sending a UDP datagram instead.
+In these cases, it is common to use a higher-level version of the ICMP echo request, by sending a UDP datagram instead.
 This is what is often called the “UDP packet Ping,” which operates at the Transport Layer.